fjl/p2p-drafts/merge-sync/merge-sync.md

 ## eth1 perspective

 Upon startup, the eth1 client first waits for a checkpoint header H<sub>W</sub> from the eth2 client.
+H<sub>W</sub> must be a descendant of the genesis block B<sub>G</sub>.

 Sync begins when the finalized block B<sub>F</sub> is received (1).
 This block is assumed to be valid.
-Furthermore, it is assumed that B<sub>F</sub> is a descendant of the genesis block B<sub>G</sub>.
+Furthermore, it is assumed that B<sub>F</sub> is a descendant of B<sub>W</sub>.

+While the chain is downloading/processing, the eth1 client receives further notifications about newly-finalized blocks in range B<sub>F+1</sub>&#x2026;B<sub>F+t</sub>.
+The client must handle these as follows: At latest finalized block B<sub>f</sub>, marking a marking a previously seen block final (x <= f) yields the 'ok' response.
+For x == f+1, the block is simply appended to the database.
+Attempting to mark an unknown future block final (x > f+1) restarts sync on B<sub>f+1</sub>.

-The eth1 client first downloads the chain of block headers down from H<sub>F</sub>, following parent hashes (2).
+After starting sync on B<sub>F</sub>, the eth1 client first downloads the chain of block headers down from H<sub>F</sub>, following parent hashes (2).
 Headers are written to the database.
 The header chain must contain the checkpoint header H<sub>W</sub>, and sync aborts if a different header is encountered at the same block number.
 This sanity check exists to ensure that the chain is valid without having to sync all the way back to the genesis block.

-While the chain is downloading/processing, the eth1 client also receives notifications about newly-finalized blocks in range B<sub>F+1</sub>&#x2026;B<sub>F+t</sub>.
-These blocks must be appended to the database as they are received.

 ![img](./img/eth1-1.svg "Downloading the finalized eth1 chain")